Get U Well

 • Knowing the difference between primary care and urgent care helps you choose faster when symptoms show up, especially when timing and cost matter.

-• Primary care works best for steady, long-term needs, while urgent care handles the sudden problems that can’t wait for a scheduled appointment.
+• Primary care works best for steady, long-term needs, while urgent care handles sudden problems that can’t wait for a scheduled appointment.

 What’s the Difference Between an Urgent Care Doctor and a Primary Care Doctor?

-According to the National Library of Medicine, a primary care doctor handles your ongoing health needs.
+According to the National Library of Medicine , a primary care doctor handles your ongoing health needs.

 They know your history, the medications you’ve tried, and the problems that keep coming back.
 They’re the first stop for steady, long-term care.